gantsign/stats/README.md

 ## To build the web application

 Dependencies:
-* Java JDK 8 (you can install this using https://sdkman.io)
 * Node.js 8 (you can install this using https://github.com/creationix/nvm)

 To build the web interface run the following from the project root: